jch00oo/CAA-Data-Analysis-Project/README.md

 Therefore, we propose a hypothesis that links with descriptions get more clicks.
 To really prove this from a statistical point, we conducted a Two Value T-test using scipy.

-Null Hypothesis (H0): Having meta descriptions does not affect median number of clicks Alternate Hypothesis (H1): Having meta descriptions matters affects the median number of clicks
+Null Hypothesis (H0): Having meta descriptions does not affect median number of clicks, Alternate Hypothesis (H1): Having meta descriptions matters affects the median number of clicks

 ```python
 from scipy import stats
 stats.ttest_ind(vals_1, vals_0)
 ```
-The result: Ttest_indResult(statistic=1.729173246824389, pvalue=0.08441179288193607)

-Interpretation of our results:

 p_value in our case = 0.085 t_stat = 1.729

 As 0.085 > 0.05, we fail to reject the null hypothesis at the 95% confidence level.